0YKahil/Library-Management-System/README.md

     The library will also separate the books by genre allowing duplicate books with different ID.
     *The application will not connect to a library or any website and books will manually have to be added or generated using the Book class*.
   - There will be an account and registration system locally stored with persistence so the user is able to keep their data and state of the application.
+  - Admin accounts will have capabilities to revoke books and delete users as needed

 - The application is meant for anyone who enjoys reading or wants to access a library with books to borrow or return.